JonathanBowker/qwiki-management-system/README.md

     "role": "Customer",
     "profile": "Young mum, time-pressed, values comfort, price, and durability for her 7-year-old son" },
-  "steps": [
+  "description": "A conversational journey for a parent buying school shoes online, covering discovery, fit, checkout, and support.", "steps": [
     {
       "stepId": "QW-001-001",
+      "order": 1,
       "userUtterance": "What’s the best place to buy school shoes online?", "agentResponse": "We recommend Clarks, Schuh, and John Lewis.
-Are you looking for a specific size or style?"
+Are you looking for a specific size or style?", "parameters": [],
+      "escalation": false
     },
     {
       "stepId": "QW-001-002",
+      "order": 2,
-      "userUtterance": "He’s 7, size 2.5 in black.", "agentResponse": "Classic black, UK size 2.5, is available.
-Want to know about free returns or see parent reviews?"
+      "userUtterance": "He’s 7, size 2.5 in black.", "agentResponse": "Classic black, UK size 2.5, is available at both Clarks and John Lewis.
+Would you like to see sizing guides, read parent reviews, or go straight to checkout?", "parameters": [
+        {"name": "shoeSize", "value": "2.5", "entityType": "Size"},
+        {"name": "color", "value": "black", "entityType": "Color"}
+      ],
+      "escalation": false
+    },
+    {
+      "stepId": "QW-001-003",
+      "order": 3,
+      "userUtterance": "Show me reviews.",
+      "agentResponse": "Here are parent reviews for Clarks’ black school shoes in size 2.5: ⭐⭐⭐⭐⭐ ‘Very durable!’
+Would you like to proceed to purchase or ask about returns?", "parameters": [],
+      "escalation": false
+    },
+    {
+      "stepId": "QW-001-004",
+      "order": 4,
+      "userUtterance": "What is your returns policy?",
+      "agentResponse": "You can return any unworn school shoes within 30 days for a full refund.
+Would you like to add these to your basket?", "parameters": [],
+      "escalation": false
+    },
+    {
+      "stepId": "QW-001-005",
+      "order": 5,
+      "userUtterance": "Yes, add to basket.",
+      "agentResponse": "Done!
+Would you like to check out now or continue shopping?", "parameters": [],
+      "escalation": false
+    },
+    {
+      "stepId": "QW-001-006",
+      "order": 6,
+      "userUtterance": "I have a question about shoe width.", "agentResponse": "Of course!
+Are you looking for a standard or wide fit?
+I can show available options or connect you to a fitting specialist.", "parameters": [
+        {"name": "fit", "entityType": "Fit", "prompt": "Standard or wide fit?"}
+      ],
+      "escalation": false
+    },
+    {
+      "stepId": "QW-001-007",
+      "order": 7,
+      "userUtterance": "Can I talk to a human?", "agentResponse": "No problem—connecting you to a customer support specialist now.", "parameters": [],
+      "escalation": true
     }
-    // more steps...
-  ]
+  ],
+  "escalationPolicy": "If the customer requests help or seems confused, escalate to a human agent for support.", "feedbackPrompt": "Did you find this school shoe shopping journey easy and helpful?
+Please rate your experience."
 }

 ```

 ---